-Ready or not, it's back to school time!
-As we all get ready to head back to the classroom, here's an important tip to stay healthy: Wash your hands often!
-For the best protection against germs, lather up with soap & water for 45 seconds when you arrive at school, before & after you eat , before & after activities, and after using the bathroom.
+Here's an important tip to stay healthy: Wash your hands often!
+For the best protection against germs, lather up with soap & water for 45 seconds when you arrive at the gym, before & after you eat , before & after activities, and after using the bathroom.